Shape of Lace : part one

 This is the first of several posts to guide you as you develop a design from inception through to completion.
 Join me, and lets go on a design adventure together!

-HOW TO BEGIN A LACE SHAWL DESIGN : COLOUR, SHAPE, CONCEPT
+HOW TO BEGIN : COLOUR, SHAPE, CONCEPT

 At the beginning, when I’m thinking about a new design, I’m usually thinking about SHAPE, COLOUR, and CONCEPT.
 There are no rules in design (I love my job!), you can just go with what appeals to you.